PNDeb/pinenote-debian-image/overlays/greeter/pn_handbook.md

 * The **Documents/** directory contains one sample .pdf and one .epub file.
 Try opening them and start reading!

+## Using another partition for /home

+By default /home is located on the root partition.
+However, a bash script is provided in `/root/switch_home_to_other_partition.sh` which can be used to change the partition that is used for /home.
+The script can also transfer data from the current /home to the new partition.
+Call as root.

+Example to switch /home to /dev/mmcblk0p19:

+	cd /root
+	switch_home_to_other_partition.sh /dev/mmcblk0p19

 ## Xournalpp/Writing

 * At this point, despite disabling anomations, GNOME still shows the spinning